near/docs/docs/3.tutorials/examples/coin-flip.md

 3. The smart contract code in JavaScript is in the `/contract-ts` folder.

 :::note
-Both Rust and JavaScript versions of contract implement the same functionality.
+Both Rust and JavaScript versions of the contract implement the same functionality.
 :::

 ### Contract